engrit-illinois/New-CMOrgModelDeploymentCollection/README.md

 If specified, a "Required" collection/deployment with the "Uninstall" action will be created.
 Collection will be named like `UIUC-ENGR-IS Uninstall <app> (Required)`.

+### -AutoCloseExecutable
+Optional switch.
+If specified, the created deployment will have the Install Behavior setting enabled, which will automatically stop the process specified on the "Install Behavior" tab of the given application deployment.
+Only valid for Required deployments.

 ### -MoveCollectionsToFolder
 Optional switch.
 If specified, (all of) the created collections will be moved to the folder specified by `-CollectionsFolder`, after their deployment has been created.